pfansi/Code-Refactor-HW/README.md

 * Changed the potition of the class float-left and float-right to go below the class content on the style sheet.

 * added comment on the style sheet to describe the how the creativity have been achived
+* Git Hub page for the site have been created and it is ready to view on github.

 ## Screenshots